whoward/docs/markdown/tutorials/php.md

 When Sauce Connect is running, all tests that you run using your Sauce Labs account use the network on the machine where Sauce Connect is located.

-For more information about Sauce Connect, or to download and configure the Java binary on your own, see the [Sauce Connect documentation](https://saucelabs.com/docs/connect).
+For more information about Sauce Connect, or to download and configure the binary on your own, see the [Sauce Connect documentation](https://saucelabs.com/docs/connect).

 Running tests in parallel
 =====